UW-PHARM/bitstream-hackathon/tutorials/overview.md

 ```bash
 $ julia --project=.
 ```
 where the `.` denotes the "current working directory" as the path for the project.
+You can [read the Pkg docs](https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project) for more details.

 ## Accessing the pre-trained model and dataset